 My Story

-I went from being a wartime refugee as a child, to a student leader in university, to a portfolio manager at a large hedge fund, to co-founder of a successful tech startup.
+I went from being a wartime refugee as a child, to student leader in university, to portfolio manager at large hedge fund, to co-founder of a successful startup.
 This is my story.

 Childhood.